Ebazhanov/linkedin-skill-assessments-quizzes/php/php-quiz.md

       `$twelfth_night = $xmas->add(strtotime('12 days'));`
       `echo $twelfth_night->format('D');`

-*** 1 seems correct, but the question asks for "day", not day of the week.
-January 6, 2018 is a Saturday anyway, so that's wrong.***
+***1 seems correct, but the question asks for "day", not day of the week.
+Twelfth Night is the "06" day of January, 2019.***

 #### Q81.
 Which loop displays all numbers from 1 to 10 inclusive?